ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 as in `layout_left::padded`, would break this rule that "the policy is on the outside, and the mapping is on the inside."

-Note also that the `padding_stride` template parameter must live outside the mapping.
+Note also that the `padding_value` template parameter must live outside the mapping.
 Otherwise, it wouldn't be possible to construct the mapping from just an `extents` object.